devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 ```

 Note that we already know that `c` is **never** modified as the expression in
 `sizeof` is never evaluated.
-See the [sizeof module](/modules/sizeof.md) for to
+See the
+#module sizeof.md sizeof module
-review the knowledge.
+for to review the knowledge.

 ### Printing `sizeof` value